stencila/stencila/README.md

 ## 🛠️ Develop

-This repository is organized as follows:
+This repository is organized into the following modules.
+Please see their respective READMEs for guides to contributing.

 - `schema`: YAML files which define the Stencila Schema for dynamic documents.